Game Loop¶

 1. Initialization (before entering main loop)¶

-- Set up any necessary callbacks (e.g., logging)
+- Set up any necessary callbacks (e.g., logging, key persistence, events)

 2. State Updates¶